oracle/rwloadsim/docs/SQL.md

 # SQL declaration and execution

+In rwloadsim, there are three possible methods to include sql:

+ * Declare a variable as a sql statement, which you subsequently can use for execution.
+This method gives you full control.
+ * Immediate sql where the declaration and use is combined into one statement giving you some control.
+ * Embedded sql with very little control is available.

+In previous versions of rwloadsim, only the first method was available.
+Note that the simple, embedded sql syntax is fully sufficient for many cases.

 ## SQL declaration
 A sql declaration is used to declare a variable that grossly is a "cursor" in database terms.